YottaDB/YDBDoc/ProgGuide/appendix.rst

 Limit lines to no wider than 132 columns.

 .. note::
    The line oriented nature of M means that sometimes a single long line can be more readable than a block of code.
-Such occasional long lines are permissible where so justified.
+Such occasional long lines are permissible where justified.

 **Error Handling**